 Regional Drought Resilience Planning

 The 2021-22 Federal Budget provides an additional $31 million investment in Regional Drought Resilience Planning program.
 This is in addition to the $9.85 million allocated in the foundational year (2020-21).
 The program also receives contributions from state and territory governments.

-Drought does not pay attention to lines on a map, and is best planned for on a regional-scale based on landscape, community, economy and climate, rather than borders.
+Drought does not pay attention to lines on a map and is best planned for on a regional-scale based on landscape, community, economy and climate, rather than borders.

 The Australian Government is working with state and territory governments to support regions to develop regional drought resilience plans to prepare for and manage future drought risks.